jbird186/foresee/docs/reference.md

 ### Static Variables

-Static variables can be defined like `static type name: init`. `init` is optional, and must be a literal integer or string.
+Static variables can be defined like `static type name: init`. `init` is optional, and must be a literal integer, character, or string.
 If `init` is not specified, static variables will be automatically initialized with zero'd bytes. `type` can be inferred if an initialization value is used.

 The value of a static variable *always* persists across function calls, even when declared and initialized within a function.